 Elementary investigations in chemistry for students who wish to begin research early in their undergraduate studies.
 A student may earn a maximum of 4 semester hours in Chemistry 250.

-Prerequisite: CHEM 123 with a minimum grade of D and CHEM 124 with a minimum grade of D.
+Prerequisite: CHEM 124 with a minimum grade of D.

 CHEM 280.
 Selected Topics in Chemistry.
 1 to 4 Hours.